Amman

 Language

-Arabic is the official language in Amman, with English widely spoken, especially in tourist areas and businesses.
+The official language of Amman is Arabic, with English widely spoken in tourist areas and by the younger population.
 Learning a few basic Arabic phrases can enhance your travel experience and interactions with locals.

 Cost Of Living